Coyle555/mentor-ui/README.md

       	} = props;
    	)
 ```
-* Max length should be 61 characters for lines.
+* Max line length should be 61 characters.

 [Back to the top](#mentor-ui)
 #### Code import guidelines